mwickert/scikit-dsp-comm/README.md

 pip install -e .
 ```

-On Windows the binaries needed for `pyaudio` should install, but on other platforms you will have to do some more work (Conda Forge install pending at the close of Scipy 2017 sprints).
-All the capability of the package is available less `pyaudio` and the RTL-SDR radio with doing any special installations.
-See the [wiki pages](https://github.com/mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/wiki) for more information.

 ### Why an Editable Install?

 The advantage of the editable `pip` install is that it is very easy to keep `scikit-dsp-comm ` up to date.
 If you know that updates have been pushed to the master branch, you simply go to your local repo folder and